denisPavlenko7610/RDTools/Readme.md

 Extension for Unity that allows directly assigning scenes in the Inspector.
 At runtime, the build index of the scene can be retrieved to, for example, load the scene, without hard-coding or maintaining a list of scene paths.
 Using this field, the scene info will always be updated even when changing its name, folder, or build index.
 It's as lightweight as possible, and uses a simple custom inspector:

-There are 3 sections in the inspector:

-*   The slot with the scene asset, similar to any other asset selector in Unity.
-*   A text indicating whether the assigned scene is added to builds.
-Appears in red if the "Required" checkbox is set.
-*   A checkbox to indicate whether a scene that exists in builds must be assigned.
-If it isn't, builds will fail, and an error will appear in the editor when trying to get the scene build index.

-The inspector correctly supports editing multiple objects, and the standard bold labels when overriding the fields in prefab instances.

-Usage
-To add a SceneField to a script, just use the `Scene` class for the field, which is inside the `RDTools` namespace:

 ```c#

 [SerializeField] private Scene _scene;